The Sound Sacrifice

-Kunrath called this secret the “glue” of the world, which, like all adhesives, formed a bridge between two opposite and distant banks, between which a river flowed.
-However, to the frustration of our instinct for conquest, this glue bridge cannot be crossed: the waters of this numerical river are too impetuous and abysmal.
+However, to the frustration of our instinct for conquest, this adhesive bridge cannot be crossed: the waters of this numerical river are too reckless and abysmal.
 Ancient rituals required that we stop at our bank and wait for someone to appear on the other side; only then could that strange being come to meet us and help us cross the bridge.
+Without an answer to the song of our philosophical egg in the Last Cooking, our musical scale had become only a very short jingle.

-So Orpheus rhythmically accompanies the scale of seven simple sounds of the lyre through Septem Discrimina Vocum, i.e. alternating the voice to the plucking of the comb seven times – Virgil writes exactly comb and not plectrum, as if it were a matter of combing long hair, not just plucking strings.
+So Orpheus rhythmically accompanies the scale of seven simple sounds of the lyre through Septem Discrimina Vocum, i.e. alternating the voice to the plucking of the comb seven times – Virgil writes exactly comb and not plectrum as if it were a matter of combing long hair, not just plucking strings.
 It may seem banal, but these are the only instructions left.
-Of course, we know that the instrumental lyre was built by Hermes/Mercury with pieces of living animals and given it to Apollo – the only one who could play it – through Aphrodite.
-If we continued to add more Olympian deities, since they are all involved, we would arrive at the perfect confusion, the one that generates rejection.
+Of course, we know that the instrumental lyre was built by Hermes/Mercury with pieces of living animals and given to Apollo – the only one who could play it – through Aphrodite.
+If we continued to add more Olympian deities since they are all involved, we would arrive at the perfect confusion, the one that generates rejection.

 The Primitive Music by Marius Schneider